kirkpsmith/rfb-dev-kit/docs/nonconductive_felt.md

 # Nonconductive Graphite

-This is used as a spacer on the anode side, to allow metal to plate.
+This is used as a spacer on the negative side, to allow metal to plate.
 It also can be used as a spacer on the cathode side, to prevent clogging of the cell in the event of solid iodine precipitation.